We at Authority Guitar can give you the knowledge to help find the best capo for your situation.

-These capos stay on your guitar neck when you’re not using it.
-They can be removed, but nowhere as fast as the ‘quick release’ designs.
-The adjustable knob on the back of the capo ensures the capo is tight and the strings have even pressure.
+These capos stay on your guitar neck when you’re not using them.
+They can be removed, but nowhere as fast as the ‘quick release’ capo designs.
+The adjustable tension knob on the back of the capo ensures the capo is tight and the strings have even pressure.

 It does exactly what it says on the box!
 The capo is eased up and down the fretboard via a roller type wheel on the rear of the neck.
 The further up the neck you go, the capo tightens via two springs on either side.
 Rolls over the nut when not in use or you can clip it off the neck completely.

 My favorite guitar capo was the Kyser Quick-Change Capo for 6-string

 - WINGO Guitar Capo for Acoustic and Electric Guitar with 5 Picks

 - Shubb C1B Brass Capo for Steel String Guitars

 - Kyser Quick-Change Capo for 6-string

 - WINGO Wide Guitar Capo Fit for 6 and 12 String.

 - G7th Performance 3 Capo with ART

 - Nordic Essentials™Guitar Capo (2 Pack) for Guitars, 6 & 12 String Instruments